ojathelonius/mon-petit-colis/README.md

 "Mon petit colis" aims at providing businesses a way to customize, print and order packages to ship their products with style.

+The project was awarded fourth place after being presented at La Poste offices on Dec 14th.

 ## Showcase
 ### Demo